vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

   - A content library to store NSX Advanced Load Balancer Controller and service engine OVA templates.
 * Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
 As part of this documentation, refer to the section to configure required packages on the Photon OS machine.

-  * Tanzu CLI 2.1.0
+  * Tanzu CLI 2.1.x
   * kubectl cluster CLI 1.24.9

 * A vSphere account with the permissions described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).
-* Download and import NSX Advanced Load Balancer 21.1.2 OVA to Content Library.
+* Download and import NSX Advanced Load Balancer 22.1.2 OVA to Content Library.
 * Download the following OVA from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x) and import to vCenter.
 Convert the imported VMs to templates.

   * Photon v3 Kubernetes v1.24.9 OVA
   * Ubuntu 2004 Kubernetes v1.24.9 OVA

 **Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.

+**Note**: In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
+For more information, see [KB article](https://kb.vmware.com/s/article/83623).

 #### Resource Pools and VM Folders